obany/iota2.js/docs/interfaces/itips.md

 # Interface: ITips

-Response from the /tips endpoint.
+Response from the tips endpoint.

 ## Hierarchy